zyd14/community-integrations/libraries/pipes/tests/dagster-pipes-tests/README.md

 # Dagster Pipes Tests

 This is a "golden" test suite for the Dagster Pipes protocol.
-It is designed to test the protocol implementation in various languages, ensuring that the protocol is implemented correctly and consistently across all them.
+It is designed to test the protocol implementation in various languages, ensuring that the protocol is implemented correctly and consistently across all of them.

 # Usage